 In the age of the Internet, there’s arguably no resource more valuable than user data.
-By harvesting and exploiting this data, companies can hone in on the individuals most likely to purchase their product; and, they can create laser-target messaging based on user demographics, interests, or purchasing histories.
+By harvesting and exploiting this data, credit unions can hone in on the members most likely to qualify for a loan or other financial product; and, they can create laser-target messaging based on member demographics, interests and account history.

 The prioritization of user data has already revolutionized many industries, and the financial sector is no exception.
 According to a recent Politico article, “The nation’s banks [and credit unions] are locked in a bitter fight with upstart technology companies over the control of their customers' financial data.”